davidgasquez/handbook/content/time.md

 - Environmental changes can make it easier to attend effectively to the right things.
   - Removing clutter and other distractions can make attention less difficult, for which the virtues of orderliness and simplicity can help.
   - Disable notifications and badges so that you don't mindlessly open distracting apps.
+- Mindfulness meditation, e.g. breath-counting, seems to be a go-to technique for developing focus.
+- Periodic exposure to nature and out-of-doors in an unstressful, undemanding way can restore attention capability.

 ## Investing